varqox/sim-project/simlib/doc/simfile.md

 # Simfile - Sim package configuration file
-Simfile is a ConfigFile file, so the syntax is as in ConfigFile
+Simfile is a ConfigFile file, so the syntax is as in ConfigFile.

 ## Example:
 ```sh